suneelpatel/Data-Analysis-using-R/README.md

 * In the first step extraction, data is extracted from the source system into the staging area.
 * In the transformation step, the data extracted from source is cleansed and transformed .
 * Loading data into the target datawarehouse is the last step of the ETL process.

+### Descriptive Statistics:
+Descriptive Statistics uses the data to provide descriptions of the population, either through numerical calculation or graph or tables.